Can explain SDLC process models

 Given above is a visualization of a project done using the Unified process (source: Wikipedia).
 As the diagram shows, a phase can consist of several iterations.
 Each vertical column (labeled “I1” “E1”, “E2”, “C1”, etc.) represents a single iteration.
-Each of the iterations consists of a set of ‘workflows’ such as ‘Business modeling’, ‘Requirements’, ‘Analysis & Design’ etc. The shaded region indicates the amount of resource and effort spent on a particular workflow in a particular iteration.
+Each of the iterations consists of a set of ‘workflows’ such as ‘Business modeling’, ‘Requirements’, ‘Analysis & Design’, etc. The shaded region indicates the amount of resources and effort spent on a particular workflow in a particular iteration.

 Unified process is a flexible and customizable process model framework rather than a single fixed process.
 For example, the number of iterations in each phase, definition of workflows, and the intensity of a given workflow in a given iteration can be adjusted according to the nature of the project.
-Take the Construction Phase, to develop a simple system, one or two iterations would be sufficient.
+Take the Construction Phase: to develop a simple system, one or two iterations would be sufficient.
 For a more complicated system, multiple iterations will be more helpful.
 Therefore, the diagram above simply records a particular application of the UP rather than prescribe how the UP is to be applied.
 However, this record can be refined and reused for similar future projects.